Indian retail's real problem isn't the last mile. See where the cost hides

 In the era of same-day delivery expectations, small parcel shipping is no longer a back-office operation.
 It is a strategic function that directly impacts brand loyalty, customer retention, and bottom-line profitability.
 Businesses that ignore optimization leave dollars on the table and risk disappointing customers.

 By aligning with the right shipping carrier, utilizing the right technology stack, and evaluating parcel performance regularly, brands can build a leaner, faster, and more responsive shipping process.
-Whether it is through cost reduction, faster delivery, or better communication, optimized small parcel strategies are a gateway to growth.
+Whether it is through cost reduction in logistics, faster delivery, or better communication, optimized small parcel strategies are a gateway to growth.
+Businesses shipping at scale should also consider partnering with 3PL fulfillment companies to further streamline their operations.

 ClickPost offers the competitive edge brands need in today's crowded market.
 When you combine intelligent automation, seamless integrations, and transparent tracking, you create a logistics system that works for your customers and not just your warehouse.
 That is what modern commerce demands, and what ClickPost delivers.

-1. What is the weight limit for small parcel shipping?
+What is the weight limit for small parcel shipping with USPS, UPS, and FedEx?

 Most carriers define a small parcel as a package weighing under 150 pounds.
 USPS, for example, limits parcels to 70 pounds, while UPS and FedEx handle up to 150 pounds with specific dimension constraints.
 Anything beyond that moves into the freight category.

-2. How can I reduce the cost of shipping small parcels?
+How can I reduce the cost of shipping small parcels for my business?

-4. How can automation help with small parcel shipping?
+How can shipping automation help improve small parcel delivery accuracy and speed?

 Automation helps you batch-print labels, validate addresses, select optimal carriers, and track packages in real time.
 It reduces manual labor, speeds up fulfillment, and improves delivery accuracy.
 Platforms like ClickPost centralize these functions for streamlined logistics management.